What is the aim of this leaflet?

 What is impetigo?

-Impetigo is a bacterial infection of the surface of the skin.
-In the UK, it is the most common skin infection seen in young children but may be seen in people of any age.
+Impetigo is a contagious bacterial infection (type of germ) of the surface of the skin.
+In the UK, it is the most common skin infection seen in young children.
+However, it may be seen in people of any age.

 What causes impetigo?

-Impetigo is more common in warm humid weather.
+Impetigo is more common in warm and humid weather.

 Is impetigo hereditary?